 Why WAN monitoring makes sense

 Distributed networks are infamous for crashing.
 When crashes occur, all work at the respective location comes to a halt.
-WAN monitoring software lets you keep a constant eye on all your networks.
+WAN monitoring software lets you keep a constant eye on all your networks and optimize your WAN.
 You'll therefore maximize the uptime and availability of your entire IT infrastructure, and ensure your company works with the utmost efficiency.